appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 {{List1.selectedItem.email}}
 ```

-Similarly, you can connect values from other widgets using the Mustache syntax `{{}}` and reference properties.
+Similarly, you can connect values from other widgets using the mustache syntax `{{}}` and reference properties.

 </dd>